ParkerFranklin0303/HIC_Project/README.md

 # HIC_Project

-Open the .EXE file "PartaGo App" to run the prototype of what the mobile implementation of this app would look like!
+Extract the .rar file "PartoGo App" and then open the .EXE file "PartaGo App" to run the prototype of what the mobile implementation of this app would look like!